What is Sociology?

 What Can You Do with a Sociology Degree?

-The Bachelor of Arts degree in sociology prepares students to understand how components of a society are interrelated and interdependent, which requires the use of a variety of critical thinking and analytical skills.
-These skills easily translate across many disciplines and prepares students for careers in a variety of fields.
+Not all sociology majors go on to become sociologists - though that is absolutely an option!
+Through our curriculum, McNeese's Bachelor of Arts in sociology program prepares students to understand how components of a society are interrelated and interdependent, which requires the use of a variety of critical thinking and analytical skills.
+These skills easily translate across many disciplines and prepares students to work in a range of professional fields.
+As a sociology graduate, you'll be able to pursue careers in law, education, marketing, business, social work, human resources, criminology, community services, and more.

 Master of Arts in Human Development